MariyaSpasova-Git/foody-manual-qa-project/README.md

 - **View the Report**: Read the qa-report.md for a comprehensive summary of all test results and key findings.

+### 🔒 A Note on Security

+For security and privacy reasons, test usernames and passwords have been intentionally omitted from the test cases and bug reports.
+All tests were executed using a set of valid credentials that are managed separately.

 ## 📁 Repository Contents
 This repository is organized into the following directories: